keu/docs/learn/example-ms-teams-callback.md

 :::info

 Some corporate environments make use of outbound proxies.
-If you are behind an outbound proxy for internet accessput the proxy details in the **Extra** field when creating the HTTP Connection in the Airflow UI (`{"proxy":"http://my-proxy:3128"}`).
+If you are behind an outbound proxy for internet access, put the proxy details in the **Extra** field when creating the HTTP Connection in the Airflow UI (`{"proxy":"http://my-proxy:3128"}`).

 :::